 There is a variety of CAT tools in use today.
 Each has advantages in the area it covers.
 We support most of them including the three most popular (SDLX Trados, MemoQ and Déjà Vu) to ensure compatibility with our clients and translators.
 If you have already invested in a translation memory and would like to use it, please let us know.
 We will probably be able to use it and help you save.

 Native speakers give your documents many advantages.
 First, they have strong connections to their culture.
 When they translate, they are using current vocabulary and phrases that resonate with the community you are tryig to reach.
-Their translations are more natural and don't appear computer generated, computer generated or uninteresting.
+Their translations are more natural and don't appear computer generated or uninteresting.
 They will also catch mistakes and have better ways of explaining ideas to their community.
 For these and other reasons we will select only native speakers for translation projects.